matheus-pereira/elric/website/versioned_docs/version-25.x/CLI.md

 Run only the tests that were specified with their exact paths.

 _Note: The default regex matching works fine on small runs, but becomes slow if provided with multiple patterns and/or against a lot of tests.
-This option replaces the regex matching logic and by that optimizes the time it takes Jest to filter specific test files_
+This option replaces the regex matching logic and by that optimizes the time it takes elric to filter specific test files_

 ### `--setupFilesAfterEnv <path1> ... <pathN>`